intel/xFasterTransformer/docs/en/dev_guide.md

 # xFasterTransformer Development Guide

-This document describes how to add support for a new LLM model in xFasterTransformer, which is a highly optimized LLM inference framework on Xeon.
+This document describes how to add support for a new LLM model in xFasterTransformer (we call it as xFT in short), which is a highly optimized LLM inference framework on Xeon.
 Generally, to incorporate support for a new model, we need to:

 - Comprehend the structure of the model.
 For instance, we need to determine whether Attention and MLP are arranged in serial or in parallel, what type of positional embedding is used, and so on.